16-19 Bursary Funding

 Pupil Premium Funding

-The funding this year continues to focus on some of the specialist support we provide to the pupils in order to minimise their barriers to learning and maximise their opportunities for making progress.
-Much of this is provided by our Specialist Higher Level Teaching Assistants and also funds a Parent Support Advisor and a specialist Transition Support Teacher (2 days a week) to ensure our pupils are well prepared for, and have the best possible chance of making, a positive transfer to the next stage of their lives/education.
-This work focusses on pupils in Year 9 and above.
+The Pupil Premium funding this year continues to focus on providing equitable access to high quality specialist support in order to minimise pupil’s barriers to learning and maximise their opportunities for making progress.
+Much of this is provided by our Specialist Higher Level Teaching Assistants , behaviour support assistant and Specialist Parent Advisor.

 The school monitors the progress of the pupils who qualify for pupil premium separately in order to ensure they are doing well and are not in any way disadvantaged by any of the difficulties they face.
 In general, however, our records show that this cohort of pupils is doing well and making progress in a range that is extremely similar to the range across the school.

-The following is an outline of the areas of support provided:
+The following is an outline of the areas of support provided, further information available on request:

-The school employs a full time parent support advisor who is also a DSL.
-The PSA provides specialist support to the families of our pupils through a wide variety of multi-agency working.
-Examples of the co-ordinated support we provide include : financial support and information including support with applying for specific benefits and grants, liaison with community services such as DIAL and the Early Help Service.
+The school employs a full-time parent support advisor who is also a DSL.
+The SPA provides specialist support to the families of our pupils through a wide variety of multi-agency working.
+She also runs our in -school young cares provision, acts as in -school domestic abuse and neglect champion and leads on multi-agency co-ordinated support through involvement in a variety of local community partnership working.
+Examples of the co-ordinated support we provide include: financial support and information including support with applying for specific benefits and grants, liaison with community services such as DIAL and the Early Help Service.
 This invaluable work supports our families to overcome potential barriers to supporting their young person’s learning at home as well as promoting positive parental engagement with the school community.

-Qualified Norfolk Steps trainer – member of the Behaviour Support Team – offers support and advice on behaviour across the school hence reducing barriers to learning.
+Fulltime non class based role: Norfolk Steps Lead professional, leads the in -school behaviour support team in co-ordinating implementing all training for staff – Key stakeholder in overall strategic development for self-regulation support across the whole school community.
+This role offers support and advice on behaviour across the school hence reducing barriers to learning.
 In the last year the amount of non-contact time for this member of staff has increased again to enable her to have more time to observe pupils in class, advise on possible strategies, provide staff training and monitor the implementation of Behaviour Management Plans.

 HLTA for Specialist Emotional Wellbeing Support

-The school employs a specialist HLTA as lead practitioner for emotional wellbeing support who is based in school 4 days a week.
+The school employs a full time specialist HLTA as lead practitioner for social, emotional mental health and wellbeing support .
 This provides our pupils with a variety of therapeutic support in an environment, which they are familiar with and feel safe in.
 This includes ‘nature -nurture’ sessions, forest school, 1:1 sessions and small group interventions.
 We also liaise closely with the our local Child and Adolescent Mental Health Service to support inter agency communication to ensure the best possible support for our pupils.

-Provides support to our students (and their families) that are leaving school this year – arranging college visits, making college applications, liaison with social services and contributing to the writing of transfer Education Health Care Plans.
+Provides support to our students (and their families) that are leaving school this year – arranging college visits, making college applications, liaison with adult social services and contributing to the writing of transfer Education Health Care Plans.
+Lead point of contact for all post-school transition arrangements.
+Strategic lead for Careers quality assurance including Gatsby Benchmarking reporting and review to governing body.

 Sports Premium